maths/stack-web/website_files/CaseStudies/2022/StringSimilarity.md

 To increase the quality of the assessment, we extended the basic metric function by the adding the components: allowlist and denylist.
 To have a relative measure of the difference between two strings, we convert the distance to _similarity_.
 Applying the similarity on allowlist and denylist we define an acceptance domain for the students' answers.
 Here we need an empirically determined threshold parameter.

-Note that the presented method is, strictly speaking, not only based on the strings, but also on semantics, because the use of the denylist and allowlist represent a simple semantic relation between the entries of the list.
+Note that the presented method is, strictly speaking, not only based on the strings, but also on semantics, because by introducing the denylist and allowlist respectively, a (trivial) semantic graph consisting of two clusters is set up.
+For the sake of simplicity, the evaluation of a student's answer does not take place by means of a semantic distance, but using the string distance to the respective cluster as a whole (single linkage, minimum distance, nearest neighbour, see for example [3]).

 ### The Mathematics